cjbearman/klipper/README.md

 # Klipper configuration for ender 3 v2

-This is the configuration that I use for Klipper on my customized Ender 3 V2.
+This is the configuration that I use for Klipper on my customized Ender 3 V2 (SKR Mini E3 V3.0 mainboard)

 Specific machine upgrades:
 * Ender 3 V2